 The research available is still quite inconsistent when it comes to sugar alcohols and weight loss.

 Since most sugar alcohols need to be used in higher concentrations, there’s a possibility you’ll end up consuming a similar amount of net carbs as standard table sugar[*].

 You’re also more likely to indulge in processed snacks if you know they are sugar-free, which can easily lead to overindulgence in foods that don’t support weight loss and overall health[*].

 Keeping blood sugar stable is paramount for a keto diet, but you shouldn’t ignore food quality and the long-term potential effects of things like sugar alcohols.

-They don’t contain any important nutrients and may trigger unwanted digestive issues.
+They don’t contain important nutrients and may trigger unwanted digestive issues.
 More research is needed when it comes to the long-term effects of consistently high doses.

 The Takeaway on Sugar Alcohols

 Sugar alcohol is a name given to a group of very diverse compounds.
-Although there are definitely benefits to using sugar alcohols in place of sugar, there are significant downfalls a well.
+Although there are benefits to using sugar alcohols in place of sugar, there are significant downfalls a well.

+If you’re still wondering, “Is sugar alcohol keto?” the answer is, it depends.
 Erythritol is one sugar alcohol that doesn’t seem to spike blood sugar and is also pretty easy on digestion.

 Opting for tried-and-true sugar substitutes like stevia and monk fruit is a safe and equally delicious bet.